Code-Institute-Submissions/MSP3-2/README.md

 ## Testing

-The website is easily accessible and allows supporters to find out more about the artist from the about page.
-The many pictures of the artist give those wanting to collaborate a good understanding of his image.
-The videos on youtube play while on the website when pressed and show the artist talents for supporters and possible talent recruiter.
-The social media icons help more supporters to connect with the artist.
-They highlight when they hovered on and go straight to these social media sites once clicked.
-All links on the site and the button for Spotify open in a new tab due to the 'target="blank"'.
+The website is easily accessible and allows investersto find out more about a potential businedd to invest into from the venture drop down.
+The investment forms allows users to be able to pass on information to the ventures so they can invest into said venture.
+The ventures on cards allows users to easily glance ventures without having to scroll through large amounts of paragraphs about the venture.

 I used different browsers to test this site, this included:
 * Internet Explorer
 * Google Chrome
 * Safari
+* Brave

 Also, different devices were used, this includes :